Patater/modern-cmake/chapters/features/ides.md

 set_property(GLOBAL PROPERTY USE_FOLDERS ON)
 ```

-Then, you can add targets to folders when after you create them:
+Then, you can add targets to folders after you create them:

 ```cmake
 set_property(TARGET MyFile PROPERTY FOLDER "Scripts")